rhandypiedadmartinez/RadRemote/readme.md

 Project - Current Status:
-Activity Home -> Contains remote buttons, can add new commands MainActivity -> Not yet implemented, a TV sleep scheduler
+HomeActivity -> Contains remote buttons for Pensonic LED-2424 & LED-2224,
+can only add new views, but doesn't work,
+Edit NEC IR values in Pensonic class instead

+SleepSchedulerActivity -> Fixed code only works for Pensonic TV Model 2424
 ----------------------------------------------------------------
 For Java and Kivy-Plyer Developers who have a hard time implementing transmit(freq,pattern) method from class ConsumerIRManagers (Java)